Benefits of Turmeric

 In order to gain the biggest benefit from Turmeric supplements, we recommend Lamberts Turmeric tablets which contain up to 95% Curcumins.

 The anti-inflammatory effects of curcumins are probably the most well known and most potent health benefits from taking Turmeric tablets.

-Inflammation is the body’s natural immune response which helps us to fight off nasty bacteria or viruses when we have an infection or when we have an injury.
+Inflammation is the body’s natural immune response.
+It helps us to fight off nasty bacteria or viruses when we have an infection or when we have an injury.
 This type of immune response usually only lasts for a few days or weeks and is known as short-term inflammation.
-Short-term inflammation is beneficial to humans to help stop viruses and bacteria from taking over the body and to aid the healing process when we are injured.
+Short-term inflammation is beneficial to humans.
+It helps stop viruses and bacteria from taking over the body and to aid the healing process when we are injured.